Fiera Capital (TSE:FSZ) Price Target Raised to C$9.00

-Fiera Capital (TSE:FSZ – Get Free Report) had its price target increased by equities researchers at Desjardins from C$7.75 to C$9.00 in a report released on Thursday, BayStreet.CA reports.
-The brokerage presently has a “hold” rating on the stock.
-Desjardins’ price target would indicate a potential downside of 3.54% from the stock’s current price.
-Desjardins also issued estimates for Fiera Capital’s Q4 2024 earnings at $0.33 EPS and FY2026 earnings at $1.17 EPS.
+Fiera Capital (TSE:FSZ – Free Report) had its target price upped by BMO Capital Markets from C$8.50 to C$9.00 in a research report sent to investors on Tuesday morning, BayStreet.CA reports.

-FSZ has been the topic of several other reports.
-TD Securities reduced their target price on Fiera Capital from C$8.00 to C$7.50 in a research report on Thursday, August 8th.
-National Bank Financial lowered shares of Fiera Capital from a “hold” rating to a “strong sell” rating in a report on Sunday, July 28th.
-National Bankshares downgraded shares of Fiera Capital from a “sector perform” rating to an “underperform” rating and boosted their target price for the company from C$7.00 to C$8.00 in a report on Monday, July 29th.
-Scotiabank increased their price target on shares of Fiera Capital from C$8.50 to C$9.00 in a research note on Wednesday, July 24th.
-Finally, CIBC decreased their price target on shares of Fiera Capital from C$9.00 to C$8.00 in a report on Thursday, August 8th.
-Two investment analysts have rated the stock with a sell rating and six have given a hold rating to the stock.
-According to MarketBeat, the company currently has a consensus rating of “Hold” and an average target price of C$8.14.
+Several other equities analysts have also weighed in on the stock.
+TD Securities reduced their price target on shares of Fiera Capital from C$8.00 to C$7.50 in a research report on Thursday, August 8th.
+Desjardins increased their target price on shares of Fiera Capital from C$7.75 to C$9.00 and gave the company a “hold” rating in a research report on Thursday, October 24th.
+National Bank Financial lowered shares of Fiera Capital from a “hold” rating to a “strong sell” rating in a research note on Sunday, July 28th.
+CIBC reduced their price objective on Fiera Capital from C$9.00 to C$8.00 in a report on Thursday, August 8th.
+Finally, National Bankshares downgraded Fiera Capital from a “sector perform” rating to an “underperform” rating and raised their target price for the stock from C$7.00 to C$8.00 in a research report on Monday, July 29th.
+Two equities research analysts have rated the stock with a sell rating and six have given a hold rating to the company’s stock.
+According to MarketBeat.com, Fiera Capital presently has an average rating of “Hold” and a consensus target price of C$8.29.

 Get Our Latest Stock Analysis on Fiera Capital

-Fiera Capital (TSE:FSZ – Get Free Report) last released its earnings results on Wednesday, August 7th.
-The company reported C$0.23 EPS for the quarter, topping the consensus estimate of C$0.19 by C$0.04.
-Fiera Capital had a net margin of 8.97% and a return on equity of 22.95%.
-The firm had revenue of C$164.79 million during the quarter, compared to analysts’ expectations of C$160.80 million.
-On average, equities analysts expect that Fiera Capital will post 1.0905563 EPS for the current year.
+Fiera Capital (TSE:FSZ – Get Free Report) last announced its earnings results on Wednesday, August 7th.
+The company reported C$0.23 earnings per share for the quarter, topping analysts’ consensus estimates of C$0.19 by C$0.04.
+The firm had revenue of C$164.79 million for the quarter, compared to the consensus estimate of C$160.80 million.
+Fiera Capital had a return on equity of 22.95% and a net margin of 8.97%.
+Research analysts predict that Fiera Capital will post 1.0905563 EPS for the current fiscal year.

-In other news, insider FIERA CAPITAL S.E.C. sold 10,000 shares of the stock in a transaction on Tuesday, September 10th.
-The shares were sold at an average price of C$7.30, for a total value of C$73,049.00.
-In other Fiera Capital news, insider FIERA CAPITAL S.E.C. sold 10,000 shares of the business’s stock in a transaction dated Tuesday, September 10th.
-The stock was sold at an average price of C$7.30, for a total transaction of C$73,049.00.
-Also, Senior Officer John Valentini sold 10,400 shares of the stock in a transaction dated Tuesday, September 24th.
-The shares were sold at an average price of C$7.90, for a total value of C$82,164.16.
-Insiders have sold a total of 207,400 shares of company stock valued at $1,601,622 over the last ninety days.
+In other news, Senior Officer John Valentini sold 28,000 shares of Fiera Capital stock in a transaction on Friday, October 4th.
+The stock was sold at an average price of C$8.57, for a total value of C$240,046.80.
+In other news, Senior Officer John Valentini sold 28,000 shares of the firm’s stock in a transaction that occurred on Friday, October 4th.
+The shares were sold at an average price of C$8.57, for a total value of C$240,046.80.
+Also, insider FIERA CAPITAL S.E.C. sold 10,000 shares of the business’s stock in a transaction that occurred on Tuesday, September 10th.
+The shares were sold at an average price of C$7.30, for a total transaction of C$73,049.00.
+Insiders have sold a total of 207,400 shares of company stock worth $1,601,622 over the last 90 days.
 Corporate insiders own 0.86% of the company’s stock.

 About Fiera Capital